Presenting the members of the Greenville University board of trustees

 Kathleen is a licensed attorney and vice president of human resources for an insurance provider that serves more than 60,000 clients nationwide.
 Her expertise and experience include employment law, new business development and strategic relationship management.

-Karen A. Longman – Azusa, CA
+Karen A. Longman – Hickory Corners, MI

-Karen recently completed a 17-year role as professor and director of a PhD program in higher education at a private Christian university that has equipped more than 150 doctoral students for faculty and administrative leadership roles across North America and around the world.
+Karen recently retired from a 17-year role as professor and director of a PhD program in higher education at a private Christian university that has equipped more than 150 doctoral students for faculty and administrative leadership roles across North America and around the world.
 In 2023 she was named a U.S. Fulbright Scholar to conduct research and teach at LCC International University in Lithuania.
 She is a prolific researcher, author, and contributor to leadership development initiatives.

-Holley Maher – St. Louis, MO
+Holley (Maher) Brown '01 – St. Louis, MO

 Holley entered the employee benefits industry in 2002.
 Throughout her career, she has served in a variety of roles including sales, consultant, Managing Principal and agency owner.